cassgvp/WIN-Open-Neuroimaging-Community/docs/events/doc-hack-1.md

 ## What did we achieve?

 It was wonderful to see the conversations happening in Wonder for each of the tools working groups.
-Below is a summary of the activities, achievements and outcomes from the day.
+Below is a summary of the activities, achievements and outcomes from the day from each group.

 ### Open acquisition
 - Gave detailed demonstrations to WIN members and gathered user feedback about what features were felt to be particularly useful and what adaptations might be necessary.